 - 7. Franchise Fee - earned by a franchisor in a franchise agreement

-In the income statement, net income is computed by deducting all expenses from all revenues.
-Revenues are presented at the top part of the income statement before the expenses.
+On the income statement, net income is computed by deducting all expenses from all revenues.
+Revenues are presented at the top part of the income statement, followed by the expenses.